SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

 \subsection{Evaluation dataset}

-We start from the evaluation dataset proposed in \cite{zhang2024zerocomp}, where high-quality 3D models from the Amazon Berkeley Objects dataset~\cite{collins2022abo} are inserted into background images cropped with a 50° field of view from the Laval Indoor HDR dataset~\cite{gardner2017sigasia}.
-The authors of \cite{zhang2024zerocomp} graciously provided us with reproducible Blender scene information, which we extend in two ways.
-First, we improve the shadow catcher using back-projected background depth estimated using Depth Anything V2~\cite{depth_anything_v2}.
-Second, object intrinsics are rendered with anti-aliased alpha mattes, allowing for more realistic compositing results.
-We use a depth-warping strategy on the HDR panorama as in~\cite{zhang2024zerocomp} to account for spatially varying lighting around the object position.
-The dataset is rendered using the physically-based Cycles renderer with 2048 samples per pixel, a noise threshold of 0.01, and denoised using OpenImageDenoise~\cite{OpenImageDenoise}.
-We produce two versions of the dataset, each intended for different purposes.
+We create datasets for the two scenarios using the Blender scenes graciously provided by the authors of~\cite{zhang2025zerocomp}.
+We first improve the 3D object rendered shadow by replacing the planar shadow catcher by a scene mesh using estimated depth from Depth Anything V2~\cite{depth_anything_v2}.
+We also improve the ground truth intrinsic maps with antialiased versions.

-\myparagraph{``Reference-based'' dataset}This version identifies the dominant light source in the scene, extracted from the ground-truth warped panorama using the light extraction algorithm from~\cite{gardner2019iccv}.
-A total of 210 images featuring various objects are rendered, with example samples shown in \cref{fig:qual-results-refbased}.
-We filter out samples where the background depth estimation failed.
-This data set is intended for quantitative evaluation (\cref{sec:eval-results}), allowing the simulated ground truth of the inserted object to be used to compute metrics.
+\myparagraph{``Reference-based'' scenario.} To assess the capacity of the methods to generate a composite in the ground truth lighting conditions, this scenario uses renders with the depth-warped HDR as in~\cite{zhang2025zerocomp} to ensure lighting fidelity around the inserted object.
+We extract the dominant light direction and use it to render the guiding shadow using blender's EEVEE rasterization-based rendering engine, which employs real-time shadow mapping~\cite{eisemann2011realtime}.
+A total of 210 images featuring various objects are rendered, with example samples shown in \cref{fig:qual-usercontrol}, in the ``ground truth'' column.
+This dataset is intended for quantitative evaluation (\cref{sec:eval-results}).

-\myparagraph{``User-controlled'' dataset}This second dataset simulates a scenario where a user specifies a desired light position.
-In this setup, five lighting directions are defined from left to right in $45^\circ$ increments in azimuth, with the light source passing behind the object to ensure the shadow remains visible.
-The same set of background and object combinations as in the ``reference-based'' version is used, resulting in a total of 1,050 images.
-This dataset will be used in the user study (\cref{sec:eval-user-study}) to assess the perceptual accuracy of renders in edited lighting scenarios.
+\myparagraph{``User-controlled'' scenario.} This dataset simulates a scenario where a user specifies a desired light position.
+8 lighting directions are defined, spaced at $45^\circ$ increments in azimuth around the object, and used to create the guiding shadows, again using blender's EEVEE engine.
+The same set of background and object combinations as in the ``reference-based'' version is used, resulting in a total of 1,680 images.
+This dataset is used in the user study (\cref{sec:eval-user-study}) to evaluate the perceptual accuracy of renders under modified lighting conditions.

+Note that these evaluation datasets are independent of the datasets used to train both the backbones employed in \method (\cref{sec:eval-specifics}) and the baselines (\cref{sec:baselines}).